Applied Research and Innovation

 The primary purpose of BC’s colleges applied research and innovation activities is to match the needs of businesses and community organizations with the outstanding student and faculty research talents at colleges.

-As the global economy changes so does British Columbia’s response, and BC’s colleges are integral to growing new technology and innovation centers in key areas of the economy.
-For over a decade Colleges have built capacity to support innovation at local small to medium-sized enterprises (SMEs).
-We have done so to:
+BC’s colleges are integral to growing new technology and innovation centers in key areas of the economy.
+For over a decade, colleges have built capacity to support innovation at local small to medium-sized enterprises (SMEs) by:

-- Enrich student learning through experiential / applied learning
+- Enriching student learning through experiential / applied learning;

-- Expose students to real world, hands-on problem solving, thus expanding their job applicable skills and education
+- Exposing students to real world, hands-on problem solving, thus expanding their job applicable skills and education;

-- Share faculty expertise and access to unique technology that supports local SME applied research and intellectual property development, leading to new, better performing commercial products and services
+- Sharing faculty expertise and access to unique technology that supports local SMEs applied research and intellectual property development, leading to new, better performing commercial products and services;

-- Partner with businesses to grow employment opportunities for students while strengthening industry relationships and investments in colleges
+- Partnering with businesses to grow employment opportunities for students while strengthening industry relationships and investments in colleges;

-- Help employers engage in, and support, applied research projects
+- Helping employers engage in, and support, applied research projects;

-- Complement the leading “discovery research” focus of universities
+- Complementing the leading “discovery research” focus of universities.

 College applied research significantly benefits students, contributes to economic productivity, and helps community organizations and business partners achieve their innovation potential and competitive advantage going forward.